skylight-hq/skylight.digital/_projects/va_api_scorecard_mvp.md

 UX design, software engineering, and API governance.
 Through a series of rapid iterations, we created an MVP of the API Scorecard governance tool.

-We used GitHub Pages to serve as a public frontend and private backend for the application, a technique pioneered by a member of the Skylight team.
+We used GitHub Pages to serve as a public front end and private back end for the application, a technique pioneered by a member of the Skylight team.
-This approach avoided the additional time, cost, and complexity associated with setting up a secure backend server environment, thus keeping things lean.
+This approach avoided the additional time, cost, and complexity associated with setting up a secure back-end server environment, thus keeping things lean.

 We also worked with the VA to not only define the stages of their API lifecycle, but also the "delivery success criteria" that governs how projects move from one stage to the next.
-We made both the stages and the criteria configurable from with the application's YAML files.
+We made both the stages and the criteria configurable with the application's YAML files.
 {% endcapture %}

 {% capture results %}